-6.5 This constitutes a general strategy, the broad aim of which is to community learning, including structures for young people, by create an environment which is healthy for community learning, having within it the requisite physical and information resources, learning programmes and general expectations of education which promote individual and community growth and have the capacity to generate sustainable development.
+6.5 This constitutes a general strategy, the broad aim of which is to create an environment which is healthy for community learning, having within it the requisite physical and information resources, learning programmes and general expectations of education which promote individual and community growth and have the capacity to generate sustainable development.
 The 3 functions of promoting personal development, building community capacity and investing in community learning form a template to be set against policy objectives, the main ones at present being lifelong learning, social inclusion and active citizenship.